 External examiners' reports are an integral part of the college's quality assurance processes and will be available to all students for the purpose of quality assuring the degree programme.
-The name, position and home academic institution of the external examiner appointed by the OU can be found on VLE.

 15. Other Policies & Regulations

 15.1 Procedures for Appeals and Complaints